-I am a big believer in magic, and I think we can live and create our lives in a spirit of magic.
-Last week was a magical week for me, and I am grateful for finding happiness through all the incredible joy I was blessed to experience.
+I am a big believer in magic, and I think we can live and create our dreams in the spirit of magic.

 Have to Believe We Are Magic